Our most common search themes:

 |I love your Thomas the Tank Engine bag. [show me the title case adjective]|

-(4) Deleting The if it starts a title used as a compound adjective.When The is the first word of a title used as an adjective, logical thinkers might feel the need to use the word the twice.
+When the word The is the first word of a title used as an adjective, logical thinkers might feel the need to use the word the twice.
+For example: